Charlotte Nichols: Early life and education

 Charlotte Nichols was born on 5 April 1991 in Romford, Greater London, and grew up in Reading.
 She has three sisters and three step-siblings.
 Her father Ged Nichols is from Kirkby, Merseyside and is the General Secretary of the financial services trade union Accord.
 He was appointed as the president of the Trades Union Congress in 2020.
 Her mother is from East London.

 Nichols became interested in politics at a young age: she said in an interview that she was obsessed with Speaker of the House of Commons Betty Boothroyd, and the Speaker's shouts of "Order".
 As a teenager, Nichols had one of her earliest experiences of politics when she helped run after-school UK Youth Parliament activities with future Conservative Prime Minister Theresa May.

-Nichols studied politics at the University of Liverpool, graduating in 2013.
+In 2013, Nichols graduated in politics from the University of Liverpool.

 Career

 After graduation, Nichols worked in Salford for five years for the Union of Shop, Distributive and Allied Workers, supporting logistics workers from Warrington employed at Hermes (now Evri), Yodel and XPO, Inc. with pay and conditions negotiations.
 Nichols then went on to work for the GMB trade union as a national research and policy officer, where she campaigned for better term and conditions for Amazon and Asda workers.
 While working for GMB, Nichols made the case for Government to invest in low-carbon nuclear technology.

 Nichols supported Jeremy Corbyn in both the 2015 and the 2016 Labour Party leadership elections.

 Nichols is the Chair of The Centre for Evidence Based Drug Policy.

 Parliamentary career

 Nichols was elected to Parliament at the 2019 general election as the Labour Party MP for Warrington North with 44.2% of the vote and a majority of 1,509 votes.

-In the Shadow Cabinet of Jeremy Corbyn, Nichols served as the PPS to Tracy Brabin as Shadow Secretary of State for Digital, Culture, Media and Sport for a brief period, before being moved in the Shadow Cabinet of Sir Keir Starmer to being PPS to Emily Thornberry as Shadow Secretary of State for International Trade.
+In the Corbyn shadow cabinet, Nichols served as the Parliamentary private secretary (PPS) to Tracy Brabin as Shadow Secretary of State for Digital, Culture, Media and Sport for a brief period, before becoming PPS to Emily Thornberry as Shadow Secretary of State for International Trade.

 Nichols supported Rebecca Long-Bailey in the 2020 Labour Party leadership election, but nominated Emily Thornberry to broaden the field of candidates.

 When Ruth Jones was promoted to Shadow Air Qualities Minister, Nichols replaced her as PPS to Shadow Northern Ireland Secretary Louise Haigh.
 On 12 November 2020, Nichols was appointed Shadow Minister for Women and Equalities.
 She stepped down from this role in September 2021, coinciding with the resignation of the Shadow Secretary of State Marsha de Cordova, citing personal reasons.

 At the 2024 general election, Nichols was re-elected to Parliament as MP for Warrington North with an increased vote share of 46.8% and an increased majority of 9,190.